PPearoo/Copier/README.md

 ## Usage
 1. Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Invite the bot to your server.
-It needs the `bot` scope and either `Manage Channels` or `Administrator` permissions. `Manage Channels` will not allow the bot to see channels it doesn't have access to, so `Administrator` is recommended.
+It needs the `bot` scope and either `Manage Channels` or `Administrator` permission. `Manage Channels` will not allow the bot to see channels it doesn't have access to, so `Administrator` is recommended.
 3. Reset and copy the bot's token.
 4. Clone the repository.
 5. Replace `<token-here>` with the bot's token in the `.env` file.